Tocotronic: History

+In January 2005, Tocotronic released Pure Vernunft darf niemals siegen, their seventh album, and the first with Rick McPhail as a full bandmember.

 In July 2007, Tocotronic released their eighth studio album, Kapitulation.
 Introducing the album in Hamburg, Dirk von Lowtzow described Kapitulation as "the most beautiful word in the German language".
 Richard Kämmerlings said that in the context of contemporary history, the album's conception of capitulation as liberation has a "distinctly anti-nationalist thrust".
-Around this time, the band announced the end of their working relationship with long-time label L'age D'or, and consequently, Kapitulation was released by Vertigo Berlin, a sublabel of Universal music.
+Their long-time label L'age D'or was dissolved in 2007, and consequently they released Kapitulation on Vertigo Berlin, a sub-label of Universal Music.

-Their ninth studio album, "Schall & Wahn", was released in January 2010 and became their first number-one record.
+Their ninth studio album, Schall & Wahn, was released in January 2010 and became their first number-one record.
+It formed the final installment of what became known as their "Berlin Trilogy" (in reference to the Berlin Trilogy by David Bowie).

 Wie Wir Leben Wollen, was released on 25 January 2013 and Tocotronic (commonly known as "Das Rote Album", or "The Red Album") was released on 1 May 2015.
-Their latest album Nie wieder Krieg came out in January 2022.
-It is their thirteenth release.
+Nie wieder Krieg came out in January 2022 and was their thirteenth release.

 Despite never being overly commercially successful, Tocotronic have a steady fanbase in Germany and their records are regularly reviewed and acclaimed in mainstream newspapers and music magazines alike.
 The current band members and positions are Jan Müller (bass), Arne Zank (drums), Dirk von Lowtzow (rhythm guitar, vocals), and, since 2004, Rick McPhail (lead guitar, keyboard).